Bořanovice: Transport

-The I/9 road (which connects the D8 motorway with Česká Lípa and the Czech-German border) passes through the municipality.
+The I/9 road (which connects the D8 motorway with Česká Lípa and the Czech-German border) runs through the municipality.

 Sights

 In Pakoměřice is the complex of a rural castle with the Church of the Nativity of the Virgin Mary.
 The church was originally a Gothic building, rebuilt in the Baroque style.
 The castle was originally a medieval fortress which underwent Renaissance, Baroque and Neoclassical modifications.